 Sometimes, subs forget to write thank-you notes at the end of the day.
 This can happen if their day is too busy or if they’re just wiped out from a long school day.
 Don’t let this happen to you!

 Write down small notes to yourself throughout the day so you don’t miss anything.
-Keep these notes in front of you so you see it and when school is over, you can compile everything quickly and easily.
+Keep these notes in front of you so you see it.
+When school is over, you can compile everything quickly and easily.

 Bonus tip: Tell the class that you’ll be recording down the names of exceptional students to let the regular teacher know.
 This can be a great classroom management tactic!